 The capital cost is estimated at \$300 million for construction.
 State grant funding has already been secured for some of the design, feasibility studies and monitoring costs.
-Federal grants and financial support are being actively pursued to minimize capital costs.
+State funding is expected to be secured in late 2023 to support construction of Phase I. Additional federal grants and financial support are being actively pursued to minimize capital costs.
 When the sustainable yield improvements to the basin are considered as well, the yield of the project, a combination of treated water and increased basin groundwater yield, would result in a larger benefit and lower cost capital and operational cost estimates.